 by JOHN R. CROSS Dr.Ac.
 FCSP

 The Concise Book of Acupoints by John R. Cross FCSP, Dr.Ac. has been reprinted under the imprint of John Cross Publications.
 This is due to the extremely high prices that existed on both Amazon.com and Amazon.co.uk of well over $100 and £100.
-It is now being sold for £23.50 with an introductory price of £18.50 to the end of 2019.
+It is now being sold for £28.95 and was reprinted in April 2021.

 John is a well-known educator and popular lecturer in the field, a very experienced practitioner of Alternative medicine since 1970 and highly respected in the world of physiotherapy and physical therapy.
 He is a founder member of AACP and past President (1998-2000).
 John is the author of ten other books in the healing arts of complementary medicine and is still passionate about his work by giving lectures and workshops worldwide in mainstream manual therapy.